Dr-Lab1/Labyrinthe-Payment/README.md

 # Installer composer

+If you already have a stable version of Composer, you can skip this step.

 **Introduction**

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.